iris-lh/zMagic/notes.md

 ## Killing blows with fireballs
 They currently crash the game for some reason.
 Who knows.

+#### To reproduce:
+Kill another player with a fireball you summoned on a LAN world.
 Currently only tested on port-forwarded lan worlds.
+Need to figure out if it happens in other contexts.

+#### Workaround:
+None yet.
 I want to have fiery wizard duels, and to the death, dang it!

 ---